Ghaziabad: Population dynamics and projections

-According to the final data, Ghaziabad Municipal Corporation had a population of 1,648,643 and a sex ratio of 885 females per 1000 males.
-Ghaziabad had a literacy rate of 84.78%.
-12.67% of the population was under the age of 6.
-Scheduled Castes and Scheduled Tribes made up 13.68% and 0.18% of the population respectively.
+At the municipality level, the Ghaziabad Municipal Corporation (*Ghaziabad Nagar Nigam*) manages an urban core with a baseline population of 1,648,643 and an average sex ratio of 885 females per 1,000 males.
+The city literacy index is stable at 84.78%, while children under the age of 6 comprise 12.67% of the municipal demographic.
+Scheduled Castes and Scheduled Tribes make up 13.68% and 0.18% of the municipal populace respectively.